irisgau/irisgau.github.io/docs/_posts/2024-09-23-pacific-northwest.markdown

   * 1 hr bus ride to metro station (without traffic, 35 min) →
   * 20 min metro ride →
   * 15 min walk to final destination
-* I was in no rush and I don't mind idly waiting, in favor of utilizing public transit, so this was no problem for me.
-However, the bus ride from the ferry into the city was very squished with everyone's suitcases on board.
+* I was in no rush and am in favor of utilizing public transit, so this was no problem for me.
+However, the bus ride from the ferry terminal into Vancouver was very squished with everyone's suitcases on board.
-* Dinner: After meeting up with my friend hosting, we ate at [Tozen Sushi Bar](https://maps.app.goo.gl/x94N72Cw9fdiEsM78), which was possibly the best Japanese food I’ve ever had in North America.
+* Dinner: After meeting up with the friend hosting me, we ate at [Tozen Sushi Bar](https://maps.app.goo.gl/x94N72Cw9fdiEsM78), which was possibly the best Japanese food I’ve ever had in North America.
 Every dish was perfection.
-My favorite was the salmon aburi hako and creamy udon.
+My favorite was the salmon aburi hako (hakozushi = a type of sushi made by filling a square wooden box with sushi rice) and creamy udon.

 **Saturday: Exploring Granville Island**
-* Brunch at [Yolks](https://maps.app.goo.gl/9bCqX8Yuk9sWcnB56): Met my friend's friend, and we started the day with a stroll around City Square Shopping Centre and eggs benedict.
+* Brunch: Met my friend's friend, and we started the day with a stroll around City Square Shopping Centre followed by eggs benedict at [Yolks](https://maps.app.goo.gl/9bCqX8Yuk9sWcnB56).
 I loved chatting about Canadian and American politics, similarities, and differences.
 * Granville Island: Shopped at the public market.
 Donuts from [Lee's](https://maps.app.goo.gl/uos31LhRCMqoAkuZ6) were pretty darn good.
 * Robson Street: Window shopped vintage stores, k-pop albums, and the world's largest Aritzia.
 * Dinner: Tsukemen at [Menya ITTO](https://maps.app.goo.gl/SDi1LXYUAeNtWxNw6) was rich and delicious.
 I've had a hard time finding Tsukemen in the Bay Area, and was so pleased with this meal.